murphypetercl/ansible-mdgen/README.md

 ## To run

-Call the python script passing in the path to the role
+Call ansible-mdgen passing in the path to the role
 ```
 ansible-mdgen <path_to_role>
 ```